Kaliumhexacyanoferrat/GenHTTP.Website/Project/Pages/Documentation/Content/Index.md

   server instance.

 - [Load Balancer](./load-balancing)<br />
-  Randomly distributes incoming requests to specified nodes to distribute the resulting load to other systems.
+  Randomly distributes incoming requests to specified nodes to di   stribute the resulting load to other systems.

 ## Misc